 H&L have been assisting Seaton Tramway during 2016 and 2017 develop their exciting proposals for the future.

-This popular attraction has been based in the coastal town of Seaton for the past 47 years and each year carries thousands of delighted passengers along its three-mile route between Seaton, Colyford and Colyton in East Devon’s glorious Axe Valley.
+This popular attraction has been based in the coastal town of Seaton since 1970 and each year carries thousands of delighted passengers along its three-mile route between Seaton, Colyford and Colyton in East Devon’s glorious Axe Valley.
 The historic 2’9″ gauge trams travel alongside the beautiful River Axe estuary through two nature reserves, giving unrivalled views of the abundant wading bird life that surrounds it. www.tram.co.uk

 In addition Martin Cooke with the support of Lucy Johnston have assisted the Directors and Board of Seaton tramway to prepare a Round 1 application to the Heritage Lottery Fund.
 The ‘Travels through Heritage and The Axe Valley’ project will enable the Tramway and its partners to provide in-depth engagement with visitors, staff, volunteers and new audiences through an ambitious programme of new interpretation, facilities, training, learning, events and long-term activities.